Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 Taxi services are another alternative.
 Taxis retain transportation-on-demand, but are often relatively expensive solutions that are designed for single, infrequent trips.
 In addition, taxi services often have [local monopolies due to regulation](https://www.cagw.org/thewastewatcher/and-medallion-goes-%E2%80%A6-taxicab-monopoly) which drives up the difficulty of breaking into the market as a new driver or service provider.
 Therefore drivers cannot set their own rates, and are at the whim of the singular stewarding company.

 The most recent addition to available transportation methods are the "ride hailing" services, most notably Lyft and Uber.
 These services perform very similarly to taxi services, however they also provide a set of other integrated services including ride hailing and tracking, and electronic payment via phone apps (we will refer to this set of services simply as the ride hailing stack).
+In addition, these services are much less expensive than the similar taxi services.
 The primary advantage of these providers is ease of interfacing - all relevant information is bundled into once place.
 However, like the taxi services, drivers employed by these centralized services cannot set their own rates, and are reliant on the ride hailing stack offered by the steward companies.
 This means that drivers and riders alike are still potentially subject to oligopolistic conditions in the long term using this transportation method.
 In addition, these technologies do not exist in a vacuum; with the advent and rising popularity of autonomous vehicles, it is likely that ride hailing companies will eventually move to automated fleets, further building conditions making market entry difficult.

+> @todo Stronger problem statement here.
+Posit ride hailing is best system but can lead to oligopoly, and we can fix THAT problem.

 We believe that a more ideal transportation solution can be found, which combines the best features of all of the noted observed methods.

 ## Proposal of Improvements

+> @todo make this a design philosophy section, refactor accordingly

 We propose a decentralized public-stake ride hailing system with user-owned manned fleets.